The Best Home Thermostats of 2023

 Programmable thermostats can be smart or nonsmart.
 Select one that can schedule at least 7 days of heating and cooling and lets you override the schedule by adjusting the temperature.

-Q. Can you install a smart thermostat yourself?
+Q. Can I install a smart thermostat myself?

 Yes, if your home already has a C-wire installed.
-If the house doesn’t have a C-wire, a professional must install one first.
+If your home doesn’t have a C-wire, a professional must install one first.

 Q. Does a smart thermostat still work during an internet outage?

-The features that make the thermostat “smart” (like geofencing and smartphone app control) won’t work when the internet is out.
-But the thermostat can still be controlled manually.
+The features that make the thermostat “smart” (like geofencing and smartphone app control) won’t work when the internet is out, but you can still control the thermostat manually.